 Cloud kitchens or Delivery-Only kitchens are becoming more prevalent with the advancement of technology.
 With the growing interest of restaurant owners, inventors, and entrepreneurs in the cloud kitchen industry, there have been multiple fundraising events by cloud kitchens around the globe.
-Dubai based F&B brand Kitopi on February 2, 2020, announced that it had secured funding worth $60 million for expanding operations in the food delivery space.
-Let’s explore the cloud kitchen business environment in the UAE.
+Dubai-based Grubtech, a platform for cloud kitchens and delivery-centric restaurants, has recently secured $3.4 million pre–Series A funding (source: Arabian Business).
+This article explores the rising cloud kitchen business environment in the UAE.

 What Is The Delivery Only Kitchen Model